 Insight #1: Your reaction is creating how you feel.
 Can you recall how many times you have responded positively or negatively in life?
 Each time you did that, it creates an emotional pattern; therefore, your positive and negative reactions would form your outlook on life.
-As a result, you’ve produced a certain mindset due to how you respond to things.
-The good news is you can change how you react and expand your awareness.
+As the result, you’ve produced a certain mindset by how you respond to things.
+The good news is you can change how you react; release your stress; and expand your awareness.
 Hence, you’re no longer trapped in negative emotions, but feel tremendously free and joyful.

 Reality Is Instantaneous

 Reality happens rather quickly that you probably don’t notice the mental processes that take place.
 Let’s take a look at how you’re experiencing this moment by matching up with the steps above.
 You’re reading this information (step 1, you’re using your sight sense).
 Since you have learned the English language, you’re able to interpret it (step 2).
 If you don’t know this language, then what you’re looking at has no meaning at all.
 As you’re reading this information, you’re also judging it (step 3).
 If you like what you’re reading, then your mind generates a positive emotion within you and towards the information.
 If you don’t, then your mind produces a negative feeling and also against the information (step 4).
 If you like it, then you will probably continue to read it and see how this information can help to transform your negative emotions into joy.
 If you don’t like what you’ve read so far, you will probably stop looking at it and go do something else (step 5).
 You store the information of this activity in your memory (step 6) and also record how you responded to the information (positive, negative or neutral).
 When the subject of meditation comes up in a conversation or in your mind, you will express a positive, negative or neutral opinion based on how you reacted.
 Therefore, how you respond to things would determine how you feel.

 Become Familiar with Your Mental Processes